6.54. kink/io/FILE¶

 The result is either "/" or "\".

-`file?` returns whether the current process can determine `Path` is a regular file.
+`file?` returns whether the current process can determine the filesystem entry named `Path` is a regular file.

-`file?` returns whether the current process can determine `Path` is a directory.
+`dir?` returns whether the current process can determine the filesystem entry named `Path` is a directory.

-`symlink?` returns whether the current process can determine that `Path` is a symlink.
+`symlink?` returns whether the current process can determine the filesystem entry named `Path` is a symbolic link.

-`present?` returns whether the current process can determine that a file system entry exists on `Path`.
+`present?` returns whether the current process can determine the filesystem entry named `Path` exists.